jz3309/Small_Data_Science_Projects/HW4_jz3309/README.md

 I download the July 2016 CitiBike data and try to test if people aged between 20 and 30 are more likely than other age groups to choose biking for commuting.
 I reducted the data and then split it into different age groups then plot them.

 ## Lab4:
 After download the times data for alternative bus line, I calculate the mean and sample size then plug them in the formula.
-The result is less than 2 sigma of the old mean which I can reject the null hypothesis.
+The result is less than 2 sigma of the old mean, so the propobility of the null hypothesis is under 5%.
+I can reject the null hypothesis.

 I finish all the assignments individually but ask others some questions during the process.
 I lack foundation of python and finish homework help me learn many basic python skills.
 I will try to pair up with other classmates in next weeks.